P_EIND_GEN_GEN School of Science event page29 Results

 IUPUI Center for Urban Health hosting delegation of Chinese scholars

-INDIANAPOLIS -- A delegation of 10 Chinese scholars is visiting Indiana University-Purdue University Indianapolis Jan.
-17-19 to learn about cutting-edge research and community engagement in the area of environmental quality and health.
-The delegation is hosted by the IUPUI Center for Urban Health in partnership with the Center for Earth and Environmental Sciences; other IUPUI programs; and several community partners including Keep Indianapolis Beautiful, Reconnecting to Our Waterways, Starkey Farms and KI EcoCenter.
+INDIANAPOLIS -- The delegation is hosted by the IUPUI Center for Urban Health in partnership with the Center for Earth and Environmental Sciences; other IUPUI programs; and several community partners including Keep Indianapolis Beautiful, Reconnecting to Our Waterways, Starkey Farms and KI EcoCenter.

 IUPUI psychologists report on clinician burnout

 INDIANAPOLIS -- Psychologists from the School of Science at Indiana University-Purdue University (IUPUI) conducted the first study to systematically, quantitatively analyze the links between health care provider burnout and health care quality and safety across medical disciplines.
 The meta-analysis of 82 studies focused on links between burnout and quality as well as between burnout and safety.
 The studies involved almost 211,000 physicians, nurses and other clinicians.

 Upcoming Prospective Student Events View All Science events

 IUPUI leading $4.8M project to increase STEM minority pipeline, impacting students statewide

 INDIANAPOLIS -- The National Science Foundation awarded the grant to IUPUI as the lead institution of the Indiana STEM Louis Stokes Alliance for Minority Participation, which was formed to achieve that goal.
 Other alliance partners are IU Bloomington, Ball State University, IU Northwest, IU South Bend and Ivy Tech Community College Indianapolis, which is the top provider of transfer students to IUPUI STEM-degree programs.